-The GDPR, or General Data Protection Regulation, is an updated set of data regulations which companies must have in effect by May 25, 2018.
+The GDPR, or General Data Protection Regulation, is an updated set of data regulations which companies had to have in effect by May, 2018.
 At current time, this regulation applies to the EU and the UK.
-Whether the UK remains in this agreement after its final separation from the EU or whether it opts to create its own data regulations remains to be seen.
+Whether the UK remains in this agreement after Brexit or whether it opts to create its own data regulations remains to be seen.

 For global companies and vendors serving global companies, this regulation presents extra challenges.
-It adds requirements for additional overhead in such items as the requirement of a Data Protection Officer.
+It adds requirements for additional overhead such as needing a Data Protection Officer.
 It adds the challenge of where to house global data and, in some cases, may force the separation of global data into multiple regions or countries.
-This will be unfortunate since most global companies have been working to merge their multi-country, multi-region data together over recent years.
+This is unfortunate since most global companies have been working to merge their multi-country, multi-region data together over recent years.
 With separate regulations forming in many countries, global companies may revert back to having, as an example, a European instance of their data, an American instance, a Canadian instance, an Asian instance, an Australian instance… you get the idea.

-Under the new regulation, analysts in the EU may feel a higher level of administrative pain in trying to move analytics projects forward than their North American counterparts.
+Under the new regulation, analysts in the EU will feel a higher level of administrative pain in trying to move analytics projects forward than their North American counterparts.

 Accessing Data Outside of HR

 Even within your own country, you may experience challenges in accessing data outside of HR.
 After speaking with many analysts over the last 8-10 years, the most popular hurdle is Finance not wanting to send data to HR and HR not wanting to send people data to Finance.
 I’ve never had an issue gaining access to procurement or operations data, so the HR-Finance challenge seems to be an ongoing issue.